Cricketer hits a six and smashes dad's windscreen during match

 Afterwards he saw the funny side and added: "It's just one of those things."

-Wednesday was third and final day of the rain-affected match against Oxfordshire at Eastnor and Nigel told BBC Hereford and Worcester: "When I got there, [I] pulled up on the boundary, I was there about 10 minutes, I was the only car there actually on that side."
+Wednesday was the third and final day of the rain-affected match against Oxfordshire at Eastnor and Nigel told BBC Hereford and Worcester: "When I got there, [I] pulled up on the boundary, I was there about 10 minutes, I was the only car there actually on that side."

 With time running out for Herefordshire to chase their victory target of 182, Olly started going for the boundary and hit four sixes.